 For a variety of reasons, anger at the Almighty is common among parents dealing with child loss.
-Some have buried children because of the wickedness of others.
+Some have buried children due to the wickedness of others.
 Some children, overwhelmed with pain, have ended their own life.
 Some endured years of sickness and suffering.
 Some left us quickly with no warning.
 Some made terrible, irreversible mistakes and got into situations they could not get out of.

 And now they are gone.

-Tragically, some have already decided that any answer God might provide would just not be good enough.
-In their bleeding, battered heart they are shaking their fist at the sky and declaring God’s sovereignty unacceptable.
+Tragically, some decide that any answer God might come up with would simply not be good enough.
+In their bleeding, battered heart they shake their fist at the sky and declare God’s plan unacceptable.
 Many are mad at someone they do not even believe exists.
 Or, if He does exist, He is not the kind of god they want to believe in.
 They feel they could do a better job of things.
 I’ll decide which god is right for me, thank you.
 I don’t need a god who lets bad things happen to me.
 I’ll be my own god, if you please.
 They rage at Him because they do not know Him.
 There is neither logic nor peace in grief that is encumbered with unbelief.

-How can God possibly redeem the brutal, vicious crimes committed daily against honest men, helpless children and defenseless women?
+In our limited capacity to understand the ways of God, we think, How can God possibly redeem the brutal, vicious crimes committed daily against honest men, helpless children and defenseless women?
 These horrors cannot be undone.
 There is no conceivable good that can be expected to make up for it.
-In our limited capacity to understand the ways of God, this is how we think.

 “Why, God did you take my child?!
 How could you let this happen?”